AlexKaiqi/alexkaiqi.github.io/_posts/tech/oral-english/2018-2-6-oral-english-24.md

 Don't take it personally if they don't answer your call.
 Maybe they are just busy.

 Don't take it personally.
 He meant no harm.

-## Indoorsy

-He is an indoorsy person.
-He stays at home for most of his time.

-She is kind of indoorsy.
-She doesn't like socializing.

-I have an impression that all of the scientists are indoorsy.

-## Feel like doing

-Do you feel like a cup of tea?

-What do you feel like doing when the exams are over?

-I don't feel like getting up early on weekends.